andreas-kupries/critcl/README.md

     will put the generated starkit there.

+# Using Critcl

+ *  It is expected that the system you wish to use critcl on has a working C compiler.
+Installation and setup of such a compiler is platform and vendor specific, and instructions for doing so are very much outside of the scope of this document.
+Please read the documentation, how-tos, etc. for your platform or vendor.

 # New Features

  *  Here we provide only a short list of the features.
 For more details